 This book has a unique and captivating plot, told through the eyes of best friends Cora and Quinn.
 Well, they were best friends, but they haven’t spoken since the horrible day a year earlier when Quinn’s brother killed Cora’s sister in a shooting at their high school.
 The two live next door to one another, and on Cora’s 12th birthday, Quinn leaves a box on her doorstep.
 Maybe if they can figure out how to travel back in time, Quinn can stop her brother from performing the hateful act that will destroy their lives forever.
 Will the two reconcile and find a way back in time?
 Will their friendship be the thing that saves them from the devastation they both experienced?
 This book is stunning, with two interwoven voices creating one compelling story about family, friendships, and the things we choose to believe to save ourselves and those we love.

 Ivy Aberdeen’s home is flattened by a tornado.
 As she flees, all she manages to save is her pillow.
 Thank goodness, because this pillow contains her most precious possessions – fancy markers and her drawing journal, which includes sketches of Ivy holding hands with an unidentifiable girl.
 After the storm, Ivy’s notebook goes missing.
-When her pictures mysteriously begin showing up in her own locker, together with notes encouraging Ivy to be true to who she is, Ivy hopes the letters are coming from a girl on whom she has developed a secret crush.
+When her pictures mysteriously begin showing up in her own locker, together with notes encouraging Ivy to be true to who she is, Ivy hopes the letters come from a girl on whom she has developed a secret crush.
 But is owning her truth and understanding her identity as easy as Ivy wants it to be?
 Ivy’s words and yearnings will be windows for some and mirrors for others, but her burning desire to understand who she is at her core will be loved and cherished universally.
 This is one of our favorite LGBT books for tweens!
 Check out our full review of Ivy Aberdeen’s Letter to the world here!

-Oh, how I love this novel for middle schoolers!
+Oh, how I love this book for 6th graders!
 This is a must-read tween book, addressing bullying, objectification, and even harassment.
 Eve Hoffman never expected to be ranked as “the prettiest” girl on a list ranking the top fifty prettiest girls in the eighth grade.
 Everyone knows Sophie Kane should be at the top of the list – even Sophie herself.
 Now, no one in school will stop discussing Eve’s body and appearance, leaving Eve feeling harassed and mortified.
 Sophie, too, feels bullied and harassed for not being at the top of the list.
 And Nessa wasn’t even on the list, but is she being honest when she says she doesn’t care?
 These three girls – an unlikely team – band together, determined to get justice on those who created the rankings.
 But they may discover that revenge isn’t nearly as sweet as self-acceptance and lifting up your friends.

 The dismissal bell rings.
 What happens next?
 In this brilliant book, Reynolds tells a story in ten blocks, conveying how many different directions our lives take when we leave the classroom.
 What do we assume about the kids in this class?
 What do we think we know?
 This innovative book weaves together ten different stories in ways that are equal parts funny and poignant.
 From the shy girl to the jock, from the bully to the nerd, Reynolds shares just enough of each kid to help readers stop seeing labels and start seeing the person underneath.
 Authentic, emotional, and sensitively written, this is a not to miss book for 6th graders!

 Whether in fifth grade or sixth grade, in your fifties or in your sixties, this is one of the single most important books for all readers (my mom was obsessed!).
 When Ellie was only five years old, she wore a whale swimsuit to a party and made a big splash in the pool.
 Ever since then, she has been bullied and fat-shamed about her weight.
-Ellie lives by a set of “Fat-Girl Rules” every day, and she only feels free in the pool.
+Ellie lives by a set of “Fat-Girl Rules” daily, and she only feels free in the pool.
 There, she’s weightless, free from the bullies at school.
 Yet her classmates aren’t the only ones that make Ellie feel bad about her weight.
 Her mom is on her case too, believing that if she criticizes Ellie enough, Ellie will be motivated to diet.
 Is this the “support” Ellie needs?
 With the help of her dad and a wonderful therapist, Ellie learns how to be her very best self — no matter her size.

 Thirteen-year-old Annabelle finds herself struggling academically at the end of seventh grade.
 Yet when she dives into the water, her swimming skills earn her an A+.
 In fact, Annabelle is the fastest girl on her middle school swim team, and due to her speed and talent, she is asked to join the high school team over the summer.
 This is when Annabelle’s world changes tremendously.
 Annabelle makes new, older friends, and her newly developed body attracts the attention of one very handsome high school boy.
 She wants to fit in with the older kids desperately, but after a prank she’s a part of goes disastrously wrong, the boy drops her like a hot potato, and an injury sidelines her from the pool.
 Who is Annabelle without swimming, and how will she figure out where she belongs?
 Morrison brilliantly handles that precarious time between childhood innocence and teenage confusion.
 For our full review of Up For Air, click here!

 Sign me up for any and all ballet books!
 And when that ballet book is told through the eyes of a young Black girl offering a rarely seen perspective of the competitive dance world?
 I’m hooked.
-Turning Point is told in dual perspectives.
+Turning Point is told from dual perspectives.
 Mo, a ballerina, is off to a prestigious ballet intensive with mostly White dancers, and she tries hard not to make waves.
 Is she imagining the racial barriers, or do they really exist?
 Mo’s best friend Sheeda is stuck back home with her uber-religious and very strict aunt, but what happens when Mo’s older brother starts to pay Sheeda an awful lot of attention?
 From friends to family to finding your voice in unfamiliar territory, there is so much to love about this important and complex novel!

 This brilliant book shares Omar’s story as a young Somali refugee in Dadaab, a refugee camp in Kenya.
 Omar and his brother Hassan have no parents, little food, and no access to medical care for Hassan, who is nonverbal.
-Yet one day, Omar is given the opportunity to go to school… and with that, a chance to change his future.
+Yet one day, Omar is given the opportunity to go to school – and with that, a chance to change his future.
 Omar’s story is one of perseverance, courage, and indomitable spirit.
 Kids fall in love with this profound and important story.
 It is a window book for so many, a moving story that nurtures empathy and compassion.
 It’s an absolute must-read.

 On the cusp of his Bar-Mitzvah, Ari is not only struggling with his weight but also with his parents’ separation right after the whole family picked up and moved across the country.
 Though he makes new friends, not everyone wants to be his pal and after an upsetting incident with some of the kids at school, his mom suggests he go on a diet.
 Ari thus embarks on a weight-loss journey, and as he gets more comfortable with himself physically, he also begins to change emotionally.
 A unique perspective on weight loss and family told in beautiful, pitch-perfect verse.

 Why is the school dress code strictly enforced against some kids but not others?
 Why did Olivia get in trouble for wearing a tank top?
-Why did Liza get dress-coded but Molly did not, even though they were wearing the same outfit?
+Why did Liza get dress-coded but Molly did not, even though they wore the same outfit?
 Molly is fed up with the gross inequities she sees happening at school and decides to take matters into her own hands.
 The eighth graders thus begin a podcast in which the girls can tell their stories and make themselves heard.
-And their small act of rebellion may turn into a revolution – and you’ll be wanting in on the action.
+And their small act of rebellion may turn into a revolution – and you’ll want in on the action.
 This book explores body shaming, draconian dress codes, and girl power, and I love it! *Note that this story discusses vaping.

 Joey is in a coma.
 Max wishes he could go back in time to remember how Joey got there.
 It started late one night when Max, Joey and other friends went into the woods with some older kids.
 But what happened after – the events that put Joey in the hospital – are a gaping mystery.
 When the local authorities run out of leads, Max teams up with a classmate to uncover the truth of what actually happened that night.
 But as the two kids uncover more and more information, it seems that some people in the community are intent on keeping that night in the dark.
 I love this character-driven story, the authenticity of Max’s struggle with ADHD, and the beautiful portrayal of friendships between tween boys.